Terraforming-Planet/demo-repository/README.md

 <div align="center">

 # 🌍 Terraforming-Planet image-gen
-### An image generation platform for visual learning and experimentation in terrain formation, self-sustaining photovoltaic vehicles, and planetary engineering
+### An image generation platform for visual learning and experimentation in terrain formation, self-sustaining photovoltaic vehicles, and planetary

 # “Visualize first engineer wisely ,every planet is a system.
 Every system can be understood.”